Plaza (singer): Music career

 On August 13, 2021, Plaza released "Get Even".

 On September 23, 2021, Plaza announced that his debut studio album, Nocturnes, would be released October 1.

-Following Nocturnes, Plaza has released a string of singles between 2022 and 2023: "Demons", "Crash", "Never Left My Mind", "Voodoo", "Voodoo II", "Tragedy", and "Who Is He".
-Plaza has hinted that he is working on his second studio album, and it is currently unknown which of these songs will be on the official tracklist.
+On January 28, 2022, Plaza released a standalone single titled "Demons".
+This was followed by two more non-album singles, "Crash" and "Never Left My Mind", on February 25 and April 29, respectively.

+On October 27, 2022, Plaza released a music video for a new song titled "Voodoo" on his YouTube.
+The song was released a week later to streaming platforms on November 4, alongside "Voodoo II".

+Plaza released the singles "Tragedy", "Who Is He", "Answer Me", and "Other Side" all in anticipation of his second studio album, Avalon, which was released on October 27, 2023.

 Personal life

 Hidden identity

 In November 2016, Plaza revealed in an interview with Noisey that he keeps his identity a secret as a "comfort thing" but expects it to be revealed in the future.
 He also explained that there is no meaning behind his stage name, and it is purely for aesthetics.

 Artistry

 Musical style

 Plaza's music has often been compared to the early style of The Weeknd.
 He addressed the similarities in 2016, saying: "I don't like to make comparisons.
 I'm really trying to be my own artist."
 Critics have also compared his musical style to PartyNextDoor, as well as underground artists Anders and K. Forest.

 Speaking about his style, Plaza said: "I want my music to feel like a soundtrack for anyone driving at night.
 I have visuals always playing in the studio—city lights or slow drives through the town.
 It's that late-night sound, something you listen to while cruising."